openstack-infra/zuul/doc/source/user/config.rst

 The attributes available on a pipeline are as follows (all are optional unless otherwise specified):

-**name** (required)
+.. zuul:attr:: name
+   :required:

    This is used later in the project definition to indicate what jobs should be run for events in the pipeline.

-**manager** (required)
+.. zuul:attr:: manager
+   :required:

    There are currently two schemes for managing pipelines:

    .. _independent_pipeline_manager:

-  *independent*
+   .. zuul:attr:: independent

      Every event in this pipeline should be treated as independent of other events in the pipeline.
 This is appropriate when the order of events in the pipeline doesn't matter because the results of the actions this pipeline performs can not affect other events in the pipeline.
 For example, when a change is first uploaded for review, you may want to run tests on that change to provide early feedback to reviewers.
 At the end of the tests, the change is not going to be merged, so it is safe to run these tests in parallel without regard to any other changes in the pipeline.
      They are independent.

      Another type of pipeline that is independent is a post-merge pipeline.
 In that case, the changes have already merged, so the results can not affect any other events in the pipeline.

    .. _dependent_pipeline_manager:

-  *dependent*
+   .. zuul:attr:: dependent

      The dependent pipeline manager is designed for gating.
 It ensures that every change is tested exactly as it is going to be merged into the repository.
 An ideal gating system would test one change at a time, applied to the tip of the repository, and only if that change passed tests would it be merged.
 Then the next change in line would be tested the same way.
 In order to achieve parallel testing of changes, the dependent pipeline manager performs speculative execution on changes.
 It orders changes based on their entry into the pipeline.
 It begins testing all changes in parallel, assuming that each change ahead in the pipeline will pass its tests.
 If they all succeed, all the changes can be tested and merged in parallel.
 If a change near the front of the pipeline fails its tests, each change behind it ignores whatever tests have been completed and are tested again without the change in front.
 This way gate tests may run in parallel but still be tested correctly, exactly as they will appear in the repository when merged.

      For more detail on the theory and operation of Zuul's dependent pipeline manager, see: :doc:`gating`.

 **allow-secrets**
   This is a boolean which can be used to prevent jobs which require